jsz4n/lwt-docker/README.md

-# Learning With Text with Docker
+# Learning With Texts with Docker

-LWT-docker sets up a container running an apache2 server with lwt.
+LWT-docker sets up a container running an apache2 server with [learning with texts](https://learningwithtexts.com/).

+This image is also available on DockerHub as [suzanje/lwt](https://hub.docker.com/r/suzanje/lwt).

 ## Usage